 Important Report Information

-When printing/collating draft reports (for proofreading purposes); please ensure the students full report is together (in other words, do not give the EAL/Chinese/Specialist reports in separate piles).
+When printing/collating draft reports (for proofreading purposes); please ensure the student’s full report is together (in other words, do not give the EAL/Chinese/Specialist reports in separate piles).

 If parents request the report early – please politely say this is impossible – as there are so many steps involved in the process, it can’t be done.
 However, parents may request a letter of reference from the class teachers if they need it for applications to other schools.